jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   want to use these languages if you are trying to do exactly what they are built for.
-Common examples here are R (for statistical computations), MATLAB (for math-heavy computations), SQL (for database querying), and Prolog (for logic-based inference).
+Common examples here are R (for statistical computations), MATLAB (for math-heavy computations), SQL (for database querying), Coq (for writing proofs about programs), and Prolog (for logic-based inference).
 We will not be talking a lot about specialized languages, since you generally know if you should be using them.

 - **High-level languages.** These languages often depart significantly from the computational model used by the languages we have discussed